TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Localization/TranslationServer/Crowdin.rst

 Crowdin initiative
 ==================

 A TYPO3 initiative has been created which takes care of integrating Crowdin into TYPO3.
-The initiative’s scope is to fulfill all features which have been available with Pootle and its integration.
+The scope of the initiative is to fulfil all the features that were available with the previously used translation server powered by Pootle and its integration.

 .. seealso::